 There are different condenser designs, but the most common, at least in the large power generation facilities, is the straight-through, single-pass condenser illustrated Figure 9.
 This condenser design provides cooling water flow through straight tubes from the inlet water box on one end, to the outlet water box on the other end.
 The cooling water flows once through the condenser and is termed a single pass.
 The separation between the water box areas and the steam condensing area is accomplished by a tube sheet to which the cooling water tubes are attached.
 The cooling water tubes are supported within the condenser by the tube support sheets.
 Condensers normally have a series of baffles that redirect the steam to minimize direct impingement on the cooling water tubes.
 The bottom area of the condenser is the hotwell, as shown in Figure 9.
-This is where the condensate collects and the condenser, vacuum will decrease and the saturation temperature at which the steam will condense increases.
+This is where the condensate collects and the condensate pump takes its suction.
+If noncondensable gasses are allowed to build up in the condenser, vacuum will decrease and the saturation temperature at which the steam will condense increases.